 Here are a few tips from Fidelityand CNBCthat can help investors avoid mistakes and make the most of opportunities during periods of market volatility:

-Whether you’re investing for short- or long-term financial goals, it’s important to recognize the opportunities created by market volatility, and work with your financial advisor to make the most of them.
+Whether you’re investing for short- or long-term financial goals, it’s important to recognize the opportunities created by market volatility, and to discuss how you may be able to make the most of them.
+Click here to schedule a call with our team.